rdeabreu/calico-on-eks-hands-on/README.md

 kubectl create -f manifests/compliance/
 ```

-As reports are scheduled using a cronjob format, and we will not like to wait until the next occurrence of them, let's check the timestamp they have been created at, as we will use that to run a report on demand:
+As reports are scheduled using a cronjob format, and we will not like to wait until the next occurrence of them, let's check the timestamp they have been created at, as we will use that value to run a report on demand:

 ```
 kubectl get globalreports